h-REA/hREA/docs/contributing.md

 Two workflows live in `.github/workflows/`:

 - **`test.yml`** (workflow name `Checks`) runs on every push and pull request.
 On `ubuntu-latest` it installs Nix (with a Cachix cache), enters the flake shell, installs dependencies, builds the GraphQL adapter, builds the WASM and hApp, then runs the Sweettest suite and the acceptance suite in turn.
-The job has a 100 minute timeout, and caches `tests/sweettest/target/` alongside the usual Cargo directories so the conductor is not recompiled from scratch on every run.
+The job has a 100 minute timeout, and caches `target/` alongside the usual Cargo directories so the conductor is not recompiled from scratch on every run.
+One `target/` covers both halves now that the workspaces are unified.

 - **`release.yml`** fires on any pushed tag matching `happ-*` (for example `happ-0.4.0-beta`), from any branch.
-It creates a GitHub release and uploads `bundles/app/full_suite/hrea_suite.happ` plus seven per-module DNA bundles: agent, agreement, observation, plan, planning, proposal, and specification.
+It creates a GitHub release and uploads two artifacts, `workdir/hrea.happ` and `dnas/hrea/workdir/hrea.dna`.
+Both names are worth checking against `.github/workflows/release.yml` before cutting a tag: until `0b7f36e6` the workflow still called a `build:holochain:release` script that no longer exists and still published the seven per-module DNA bundles of the retired multi-DNA layout, so the `happ-0.4.0-beta` run failed and its artifacts had to be uploaded by hand.

 Make sure `yarn run test:sweettest` and `yarn run test:acceptance` both pass locally before opening a PR, since CI runs the same suites.